Nominations will be accepted through July 16, 2021.

 The VBSR Terry Ehrich Award for Lifetime Achievement honors an outstanding individual of a member company.
 Terry Ehrich was the late owner of Hemmings Motor News, founder of the First Day Foundation and a founding member of VBSR.
 The award was first given posthumously to Terry Ehrich in 2002.
 Since then it has been given annually to a person exemplifying Terry’s commitment to community, the environment, progressive public policy, and the workplace.

-The award is given annually at the VBSR Awards Ceremony and Dinner in September.
+The award is given annually at the VBSR Awards Ceremony and Dinner in the fall.

 Any individual employed by a VBSR member meeting the definition below is eligible to be nominated.
 Membership must be in good standing.
 Self-nominations are welcome and encouraged.